 I am passionate about true informed choice, and as such, I will explain the assessment process, discuss with you the findings from the assessment and before the procedure happens I will talk you through the risks and benefits of the frenulotomy.
 I also have a consent form and medical questionnaire for you to complete, (a copy of which goes into your red book) and I also write to your baby's GP so a copy of the procedure can be entered on your baby's electronic records.

-Does my baby need to be starved before the frenulotomy?
+Does my baby need to be hungry or starved before the frenulotomy?

 In my experience, babies who are 'starved' before a procedure are so hungry by the time the frenulotomy happens, they are too upset and stressed - which in turn makes for upset and stressed parents.

-Please feed your baby as normal, I have never seen a baby NOT feed after the procedure, and quite often with milk in their bellies they are a lot happier !
+Please feed your baby as normal, I have never seen a baby NOT feed after the procedure, and quite often with milk in their bellies they barely notice the procedure and are a lot happier after !

 What equipment do I need?